Ivor the Engine: Mrs Porty

 A rich and eccentric aristocratic lady who enjoys the occasional glass of port and has new hats sent from London every week.
-She is also technically the owner of the railway, having bought it when the line was threatened with nationalisation.
-However, she does not bother much with the day-to-day running and things remained much the same after she bought it.
+She is also the owner of the railway, having bought it when the line was threatened with nationalisation, but she does not involve herself in the day-to-day running and things remained much the same after she bought it.

 Mr Dinwiddy

-A very odd, possibly insane miner who lives in the hills and digs for gold.
-He enjoys explosions and mining.
+A very odd, possibly insane miner who lives in the hills and digs for gold, he enjoys explosions and mining.
 In fact, his mountain is full of gold, but as soon as he digs it up, he puts it back again.
 He often has need of new boots.

 He is something of an amateur scientist.
 He describes himself as "educated" and knows "something about rock".
 He has constructed a few odd devices, including a donkey carriage and a bubble-blowing machine.

 Bani Moukerjee

-An elephant keeper from India, who works for Charlie Banger's Circus.
-He is in charge of the elephants Alice, George, Margaret and Clarence, who all obey him without question.
+An elephant keeper from India, who works for Charlie Banger's Circus, he is in charge of the elephants Alice, George, Margaret and Clarence, who all obey him without question.

 Charlie Banger

-The eponymous and larger-than-life owner of Charlie Banger's Circus, who arranges a free show for the town in order to thank Jones, Evans and Mr Hughes for their help in looking after Alice the Elephant following her injury.
+Charlie Banger is an owner of Charlie Banger's Circus, who arranges a free show for the town in order to thank Jones, Evans and Mr Hughes for their help in looking after Alice the Elephant following her injury.

 Idris the Dragon

-A small, red Welsh dragon who also sings in the choir for a time.
-Having been hatched from an egg in Ivor's fire, he lives with his wife Olwen and their twins, Daian and Blodwen, in the extinct volcano Smoke Hill.
+Idris is a small, red Welsh dragon who also sings in the choir for a time.
+Having been hatched from an egg in Ivor's fire, he lives with his wife Olwen and their twins, Daian and Blodwen, in the extinct volcano "Smoke Hill".
 As well as singing, he proves useful by cooking fish and chips for the choir using his fiery breath.

 On the other hand, Idris runs into trouble when Smoke Hill goes cold and needs to be kept hot in order to survive.
 The gasboard provide a temporary furnace, but when that became too expensive (and decimalisation renders the slot-machine inoperable), the only other option for the dragons is a heated cage.
 Luckily, Mr Dinwiddy is able to provide a solution, and they now live in a geothermally-heated cave under the ground.

 Alice the Elephant

-A circus elephant with Charlie Banger's Circus.
-She is normally placid, but does not like taking medicine or being bathed by anyone except her owner, Bani Moukerjee.
+A circus elephant with Charlie Banger's Circus, she is normally placid, but does not like taking medicine or being bathed by anyone except her owner, Bani Moukerjee.
 When Ivor met her, she had escaped and was asleep on the track with an injured foot.
 Since then they have become friends.
 She and her elephant friends were able to help Ivor when he got stuck in the snow.